nodana/nodana-cli/README.md

 nodana service create -c </path/to/service/file>
 ```

-The -c flag is a reference to a service/config file.
+The -c flag is a reference to a service file.
 It's here that you need to put your service settings:

 ```toml
 service = "phoenxid" # or "alby-hub"